 What are you trying to achieve with your pitch deck?

 Your goal is to persuade investors to put money into your business, to fund your business’s growth.
 The funds are used to push your business to the next stage of its development.

-Pitch decks are the tool to convince investors of the merits of funding your business.
+Pitch decks are the tool to convince investors of the merits of funding your tech startup or business.

 Who is your audience and what are their questions?

 The classic partner in a VC firm is exposed to 5,000 pitches in a single year.

 - Identifying your audience,

 - Determining the question in the mind of the audience that you are there to answer, and then

 - Structuring a clear answer to that question